civic-data-design-lab/react-beirut/scripts/README.md

 ## Database Upload Log

+### 5/11/2022
+* Updated archive info schema, changed `type` to `ref_type` to prevent conflicts with MongoDB fields.
+* Uploaded all archive information objects to the database.

 ### 5/10/2022
 * Uploaded all images from combined workshops and the image metadata.
 * Uploaded the combined workshops data.